javascript-tutorial/en.javascript.info/4-binary/04-file/article.md

 The choice of `read*` method depends on which format we prefer, how we're going to use the data.

 - `readAsArrayBuffer` - for binary files, to do low-level binary operations.
-For high-level operations, like slicing, `File` inherits from `Blob`, so we can calll them directly, without reading.
+For high-level operations, like slicing, `File` inherits from `Blob`, so we can call them directly, without reading.
 - `readAsText` - for text files, when we'd like to get a string.
 - `readAsDataURL` -- when we'd like to use this data in `src` for `img` or another tag.
 There's an alternative to reading a file for that, as discussed in chapter <info:blob>: `URL.createObjectURL(file)`.